MileHacker Logo

 Public Transportation

-An extensive network of public buses complements the subway, reaching areas not directly served by the subway.
+An extensive network of public buses complements the subway, reaching places not directly served by the subway.
 Buses provide comprehensive coverage of local neighborhoods and suit shorter distances or specific routes.
 Nanning does not operate a tram system.

 Features